Bergen County Child Custody Lawyer

 In situations where amicable resolutions are not possible, we are here to fight for our clients.
 We have experience representing clients in cases involving domestic violence.
 If your original divorce settlement did not reflect the domestic violence inside your relationship, we can help protect your children.
 Call us today and we can help you get through any issue you’re facing.

 Child Custody Lawyers Available Throughout Bergen County

-At Arons & Solomon, P.A., our child custody lawyers provide legal representation to clients throughout Bergen County.
+At Arons & Solomon Divorce Lawyers, our child custody lawyers provide legal representation to clients throughout Bergen County.

 We regularly handle custody disputes in:

 - Franklin Lakes

 - And other areas

 Please don’t hesitate to pick up the phone and give our northern New Jersey law office a call to discuss your child custody case.